Arronk/My-Coding-Journey/LogR3.md

 Been watching a lot of PC builds over the past week which has motivated me to pull mine apart, give it a clean and try and fix up all my messy cable management.
 Pretty pleased with the outcome and i'm kinda glad I did it as the radiator was caked in dust.

+## Day 10: 09/11/2018

+### Progress:Learning how to Learn with Coursera

+OK so not really coding today because I wanted to address my learning in general with the hopes it will make my learning to code more effective and help me with some procrastination issues I've been struggling with lately.
+So far the Coursera course it very interesting with lots of resources but nothing too ground breaking yet that is giving me an ah-hah moment.